GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 **[Public Endpoint Cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/authorized-networks)**

 The default deployment limits GKE control plane access to the bastion host subnet in the GKE VPC.
 Enabling the following configuration setting will grant control plane access to the public endpoint of the deployment device.
 The bastion host will not be deployed if this option is selected.
-If you choose this deployment option, please use [Configure GKE Cluster with Public endpoint](#configure-gke-cluster-with-public-endpoint) for deployment next steps.
+If you choose this deployment option, please use [Deploy a GKE Cluster with Public endpoint](#deploy-a-gke-cluster-with-public-endpoint) for deployment next steps.

 | Setting | Description| Default Value|
 |:-|:-|:-|